-“My dad bought his first cordless tools when I was still in grade school in the mid-1980s”, explains David.
-“Dad’s first tool was a 7.2 volt drill – one of the first cordless tools available.
+“My dad bought his first cordless tools when I was still in grade school in the mid-1980s”, David explained to me.
+“Dad’s first tool was a Makita 7.2 volt drill – one of the first cordless tools available.
 From there we’ve basically stayed with DEWALT the whole time.
 We upgraded to 12 volt tools, then 36 volts when we did a lot of metal work on horse-drawn farm equipment.
 When I married in 2007, I bought an 18 volt drill, circ saw, recip saw, angle grinder and an impact driver.
 After 11 years of hard use, the only repair I had to do was change a bearing in the circ saw.
 We did burn out a drill, but only after a lot of hard work in steel.
 Those DEWALT XRP tools held up really well.”
 These days David is using 20 volt and 60 volt DEWALT FLEXVOLT equipment, including a cordless tablesaw – the first he’s ever owned.

 The Amish don’t use much electric power, but they always produce the electricity they need using technology that’s not connected to the grid.
 David and Miriam don’t yet have solar or wind power, so charging the batteries in their lives happens with a simple home-made 12-volt system cobbled together from an old automotive alternator.
 It’s crude but effective.
 A 5hp Honda utility engine drives a V-belt connected to the alternator as it sits bolted to a wooden base.

-Click on the video below to see this simple setup my friends use to make electricity.
+Click on the short video below to see this simple setup my Amish friends use to make electricity.
 They use it to charge the 12 volt automotive battery they use to power the running lights on their horse-drawn road buggy and to power an inverter for charging cordless tool batteries.
 It’s a rough little machine, but it works!